cpske/ISP/agile/agile.md

 ## Agile Practices You Can Use

 * User Stories - requirements from the user's perspective
-* Test-Driven Development - write unit tests before writing the code
+* Test-Driven Development - write tests before writing the code
-* Code Review - ask others to review and comment on your code.
+* Code Review - review all your code and ask others to review it, too.
-* Pair Programming - one person codes while another navigates and interprets.
+* Pair Programming - one person codes while another navigates and interprets
 * Time-boxed iterations
 * Maintain a Sustainable Pace - do work early and regularly, not at the deadline.
 Avoid overwork.
 * [Retrospectives](#retrospectives) - reflect on how to do better, and take action
 * Continuous Integration - automate build and testing of your product, so you have constant feedback.
-* Task Board so everyone is aware of what others are working on.
+* Task Board - so everyone is aware of what others are working on.
 * Burndown chart - monitor your progress daily.